Introduction #

 Euler angles, and their failures #

-I won't go into it here, but we can find differential equations for all of the coordinates x,y,z,θ,ϕ,ψx,y,z,\theta,\phi,\psi , which allow us to solve for how the rigid body evolves in time.
+We won't go into it here, but we can find differential equations for all of the coordinates x,y,z,θ,ϕ,ψx,y,z,\theta,\phi,\psi , which allow us to solve for how the rigid body evolves in time.
 These are quite complicated.
-But even worse, they are singular.
+But even worse, the equations are singular.
 If we try and numerically simulate them, there are particular values for the Euler angles where if they are ever reached, the simulation will blow up.
 This is because, while θ,ϕ,ψ\theta,\phi,\psi should describe a three-dimensional parameter space, there are particular configurations where it collapses to two dimensions.
 In this situation the coordinates can no longer describe the full range of motion of the object, and the numerics do not survive.
+To see this, consider the image below:

-In fact, there is an even more fundamental reason for why they Euler angles, which comes from geometry.
+Failure of Euler angles stems fundamentally from geometry.
 The orientation of a rigid body has a naturally spherical geometry.
-When we write down three angles θ,ϕ,ψ\theta,\phi,\psi, we are using Euclidean flat space to parameterise this curved geometry.
-Such a thing is an act of violence against the coordinate system, and will always result in a singularity somewhere.
+However when we write down three angles θ,ϕ,ψ\theta,\phi,\psi, we are using Euclidean flat space to parameterise this curved geometry.
+Such a thing can only be done locally, and will always result in a singularity somewhere.

 If we want to avoid singularities, we need to find a way to parameterise rigid bodies using a space whose geometry is also curved.
 We'll see that that the unit quaternions are up to the task.